python/cpython/Doc/library/socket.rst

 .. data:: SO_PASSCRED
           SO_PEERCRED

    Allows for the passing of SCM credentials over unix sockets.
-   See the end of :func:`socket.recvmsg` for details.
+These are passed as ancillary messages which can be received using :func:`~socket.recvmsg`

    .. versionadded:: 3.3